Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Scalar and Vector Solutions for General Networks

 The most general network is the $(\epsilon,\ell)$-$\mathcal{N}_{h,r,\alpha \ell + \epsilon}$ network, where $\epsilon \geq 0$ and $\ell \geq 1$.
-To avoid trivial solutions, we must have that $\ell+\epsilon < h$ and to avoid unsolvable networks by the min-cut/max-flow condition, we must have that $\alpha \ell + \epsilon \geq h$.
-This is summarized in the following theorem. \begin{theorem} The $(\epsilon,\ell)$-$\mathcal{N}_{h,r,\alpha \ell + \epsilon}$ network has a trivial solution if $\ell + \epsilon \geq h$ and it has no solution if $\alpha \ell + \epsilon < h$. \end{theorem} We start with the scalar linear solution for the general network.
+To avoid trivial solutions (i.e., routing), we must have that $\ell+\epsilon < h$, and to avoid unsolvable networks by the min-cut/max-flow condition, we must have that ${\alpha \ell + \epsilon \geq h}$.
+This is summarized in the following theorem. \begin{theorem} The $(\epsilon,\ell)$-$\mathcal{N}_{h,r,\alpha \ell + \epsilon}$ network has a trivial solution if $\ell + \epsilon \geq h$, and it has no solution if $\alpha \ell + \epsilon < h$. \end{theorem} We start with the scalar linear solution for the general network.
 Each set of parallel $\ell$ links carries $\ell$ vectors which span a subspace of dimension at most $\ell$ from the $h$-space $\F_{q_s}^h$.
-The subspaces on these $\ell$ parallel links define a subspace code in $\cP_{q_s}(h)$ such that any subset of $\alpha$ codewords spans a subspace of $\F_{q_s}^h$ whose dimension is at least $h-\epsilon$.
+The subspaces on these $\ell$ parallel links define a subspace code in~$\cP_{q_s}(h)$ (the set of all subspaces from $\F_{q_s}^h$) such that any subset of $\alpha$ codewords spans a subspace of $\F_{q_s}^h$ whose dimension is at least $h-\epsilon$.
 We continue with the vector solution for the general network.
-Each set of parallel $\ell$ links carries a vector which spans a subspace of dimension at most $\ell t$ from the $(ht)$-subspace $\F_q^{ht}$.
+Each set of parallel $\ell$ links carries a vector which spans a subspace of dimension at most $\ell t$ from the $(ht)$-dimensional subspace $\F_q^{ht}$.
 The subspaces on these $\ell$ parallel links define a subspace code in $\cP_q(ht)$ such that any subset of $\alpha$ codewords (subspaces) spans a subspace of $\F_q^{ht}$ whose dimension is at least $ht-\epsilon t$.
 The requirements on codes or subspace codes for the scalar linear solution and the subspace codes for the vector solution are too general.
-It must be broken into a few questions related to the different subfamilies of the generalized combination network.
+We suggest to split the problem into a few questions related to the different subfamilies of the generalized combination network.